DeviationTX/deviation-manual/source/ch_protocols.rst

 For channels with failsafe set to off, the default Failsafe protocol option "Hold" commands the receiver to hold the last received channel values when the receiver enters failsafe mode.
 The "NoPulse" setting causes the receiver to not send any signal on PPM outputs (Testing on X8R showed SBUS values went to minimum, but SBUS behavior is not specified by the protocol).
 The "RX" setting prevents Deviation from sending failsafe settings so the receiver will use whatever failsafe values have been stored in the receiver.

 Supports receiver telemetry (RSSI, VOLT1) on all transmitters.
-Also supports s.port and hub telemetry sensors as well as GPS on transmitters except the 7e as described in the next section.
+Also supports S.Port and hub telemetry sensors as well as GPS on transmitters (except on 7e and f7) as described in the next section.

+When S.Port telemetry is being received and PPMIn is not used, the S.Port packets are sent out the trainer port.
+The bit rate is 57600 for compatibility with S.Port decoders, but the signal must be inverted to connect to a standard decoder.
+It can be connected directly to the input of a 3.3V ftdi adapter.

 *Frsky and FrskyX Extended Telemetry*
 --------------------------------------
-Extended telemetry refers to the hub and s.port Frsky telemetry sensors.
+Extended telemetry refers to the hub and S.Port Frsky telemetry sensors.
 These sensors are supported in all transmitters except the 7e.
 They are available on the telemetry test pages and main page boxes.

-The FrskyX s.port telemetry provides for connecting up to 16 sensors of the same type (e.g. battery voltage).
+The FrskyX S.Port telemetry provides for connecting up to 16 sensors of the same type (e.g. battery voltage).
 Deviation supports multiple sensors of the same type, but only one telemetry value is saved.
 The value most recently received from all the sensors of the same type is reported.

 *Telemetry test page*